worktile/ngx-planet/README.md

 -   Cross application component rendering
 -   Comprehensive examples include routing configuration, lazy loading and all features
 -   Support latest Angular 8.x version

+## Other solutions for Micro Front-end

+-   [single-spa](https://github.com/CanopyTax/single-spa): A javascript front-end framework supports any frameworks.
+-   [mooa](https://github.com/phodal/mooa): A independent-deployment micro-frontend Framework for Angular from single-spa, `planet` is very similar to it, but `planet` is more powerful, more reliable, and more production ready, more angular.

 ## Installation